Jason Geria: International career

 Geria was eligible to represent Uganda (as both of his parents had Ugandan nationality) and also the country of his birth, Australia.
 Prior to October 2024, he had only represented Australia in friendlies, so was still eligible to represent Uganda.

 Geria played for Australia numerous times at youth level, including participating in the 2013 FIFA U-20 World Cup, and the 2016 AFC U-23 Championship.

 Geria was first called up to the Socceroos by Ange Postecoglou (with whom he had played for at club level) in March 2016 for two 2018 FIFA World Cup qualification matches that month against Tajikistan and Jordan, but he didn't play any match.

 Geria was called up for the Socceroos for two home friendlies against Greece in June 2016, and played in the first match in a 1–0 win on 4 June.

 In October 2024, Geria was called up by Tony Popovic ahead of their 2026 FIFA World Cup qualifying matches against China and Japan.
-On 10 October, he make his first international return after eight years in a 3–1 win over China.
+On 10 October, he made his first international return after eight years in a 3–1 win over China.

+Geria was selected in the 2026 FIFA World Cup squad, which will be his first major tournament with the national team.